openwisp/openwisp-controller/docs/user/push-operations.rst

 The credentials just created will be automatically enabled for all the devices in the system (both existing devices and devices which will be added in the future).

-3. Add the public key to your devices
+3. Add the Public Key to Your Devices
 -------------------------------------

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-controller/docs/docs/add-authorized-ssh-keys-template.png